Page Reviewed / Updated - February 20, 2020

 Services via Community Pathways are funded by Maryland’s Developmental Disabilities Administration (DDA) under the Department of Health and Mental Hygiene.
 Services can be delivered via licensed providers or one may choose a self-directed model.
 Self-direction means program participants can elect who provides their care services.
 As such, certain family members can be retained to provide some care services.
 However, spouses cannot be paid to provide services.

-Note that persons who exceed these income limits may still qualify through "spending down" their income on their care / medical expenses and qualifying through what’s known as the “medically needy” pathway.
+Note that persons who exceed these income limits may still qualify by "spending down" their income on their care / medical expenses and qualifying through what’s known as the “medically needy” pathway.

 A benefits adviser or an elder law attorney knowledgeable about Maryland Medicaid rules can provide guidance and strategies on the best ways of meeting the income and asset requirements.
 Learn more.